How to Adopt in Manitoba: A Clear Path Through a Complex System

 Step 4: Submit Your Application

-After attending the information session, you submit a formal application to adopt to the relevant Authority or agency.
+After any required information session, you submit a formal application to adopt to the relevant Authority or agency.
 This triggers the home study process.

 Required at application or shortly after: